zivalx/SemantiCore/docs/ARCHITECTURE.md

 # Architecture Documentation

-This document explains the technical architecture of the Semantic Mapper platform.
+This document explains the technical architecture of the SemantiCore platform.

 ---